lovato/docs/Python27dojo.md

 - How can I pack my software?
 - Egg Package structure
+- Code Generators
   - The awesome Machete tool
+  - CookieCutter

 ### To do